Over the Insulation Install

 Lay the radiant barrier foil loosely over the attic insulation.
 Do not press it into the insulation.
 Your insulation will have some peaks and valleys, which is fine.
 Ideally you want about 10-20% surface contact with the foil.

-Tip: Foil radiant barrier does not cause moisture.
+Foil radiant barrier does NOT cause moisture.
 For more info on managing moisture in your attic read our page on Moisture & Radiant Barrier Foil.

 If you’d like to see some examples of successful attic installations where the foil was laid on top of the insulation, check out our customer DIY Project Gallery.